valmirknasel/simple-calculator/README.md

 # simple-calculator
-A simple Calculator on Kotlin
+A simple Calculator on Kotlin to exercise the language learning proccess.